freedomofpress/securedrop-workstation-docs/docs/journalist/sources.rst

 and to prevent them from logging into the Source Interface.
 Their account will be completely removed from the system.

-Deleting multiple conversations
+Deleting multiple conversations or accounts
-'''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''''''''

-To delete multiple conversations or accounts, select more than one source conversation from the list, then click the delete button.
+To delete multiple source conversations or accounts, select more than one source from the list, then click the delete button.
 You will be presented with the same options to **Delete Conversations** and **Delete Accounts** as you would with a single source conversation.

-Searching and Filtering
+Searching and filtering
 -----------------------

-You can search through the text of all conversations and source pseudonyms using the search bar at the top of the source list.
+You can search through all source pseudonyms and the text of all conversations using the search bar at the top of the source list.
 This will not search for text inside submitted attachments.

 |screenshot_search|